Oregon Rail Heritage Foundation: Capital campaign

 Since UP's decree to vacate the roundhouse, the ORHF has been actively seeking the support of the City of Portland, the general population, and rail enthusiasts worldwide to raise over $5 million for the new heritage center.
 A donation of the land from UP could not be agreed upon, prompting the ORHF to commence its "All Aboard" fundraising campaign in June 2009.
-Response has been greatly positive thus far, with the City of Portland providing a substantial loan and an anonymous donor giving $1 million to the campaign.
+Response was greatly positive, with the City of Portland providing a substantial loan and an anonymous donor giving $1 million to the campaign.
 Other foundations, grants, corporations and individuals have contributed thousands more.

-The result of the campaign will be the Oregon Enginehouse & Rail Heritage Center, to be completed in three phases.
-The first and most critical phase will be the Enginehouse, to ensure that the locomotives are safely indoors before the Brooklyn Roundhouse is disposed of.
-The second phase will lay out an external area at the southeast end of the engine house for the turntable to be installed, plus tracks for other equipment to be stored and maintained; connections to the UP and OPR lines will be laid here as well.
-The third and final phase will be the build-out of an interpretive center in the Enginehouse where visitors can explore the engines' past lives, along with the history of rail transportation and its part in the development of Portland.
+The result of the campaign was the Oregon Rail Heritage Center, which was to be completed in three phases.
+The first and most critical phase was the Enginehouse, to ensure that the locomotives are safely indoors before the Brooklyn Roundhouse is disposed of.
+The second phase was the lay out an external area at the southeast end of the engine house for the turntable to be installed, plus tracks for other equipment to be stored and maintained; connections to the UP and OPR lines was laid there as well.
+The ongoing third and final phase was the build-out of an interpretive center in the Enginehouse where visitors can explore the engines' past lives, along with the history of rail transportation and its part in the development of Portland.

-On July 27, 2011, the Portland City Council voted unanimously to extend the repayment of its loan through 2016 and approve new leases for property and parking.
+On July 27, 2011, the Portland City Council voted unanimously to extend the repayment of its loan through 2016 and approve new leases for property and nearby parking.
+The loan has since been repaid.

-The engine house
+The Rail Heritage Center

-As of June 2012, the construction of the engine house has progressed steadily with foundation work, the pouring of the concrete floor, and in most recent weeks, the erection of the frame.
-The member groups are in the process of moving lighter equipment out of the Brooklyn Roundhouse and preparing to move the locomotives themselves by the end of the month.
-UP initially intended to close the roundhouse in January, but extended the deadline to June 30 to allow more time for the new house to be completed.
-When construction and move-in have been completed over the summer, the grand opening of the Oregon Rail Heritage Center is anticipated for early fall 2012.
+In June 2012, the construction of the two-track engine house had progressed steadily with foundation work, the pouring of the concrete floor, and the erection of the frame.
+The partner groups moved lighter equipment out of the Brooklyn Roundhouse and prepared to move the locomotives themselves by the end of the June 2012.
+UP initially intended to close the roundhouse in January, but extended the deadline to June 30 to allow more time for the new facility to be completed.
+When construction and move-in had been completed over the summer, the grand opening of the Oregon Rail Heritage Center was in September 2012.

-The center opened to the public on September 22, 2012.
+The center has been opened to the public four days per week since September 22, 2012.